mrmorganschneider/Public/GO/README.md

 #### Exercise 2: Slices

 The purpose of this exercise was to create a process that calculated the value for each element in a slice of slices object.
-Link to the execise is [here.](https://tour.golang.org/moretypes/18)
+Link to the exercise is [here.](https://tour.golang.org/moretypes/18)

-It should be noted that this code will not function independently from the tour website as the exercise requies the importation of the pic package
+It should be noted that this code will not function independently from the tour website as the exercise requires the importation of the pic package

     import "golang.org/x/tour/pic"